rmm5t/rubocop-pragmatic/README.md

 Setting up a new project with [Rubocop](https://rubocop.org/) can take some time.
 There are several decisions to make and many plugins to consider.
-This gem attempts to alleviate some of this hassle by both currating a default set of plugins and a default set of config overrides.
+This gem attempts to alleviate some of this hassle by both curating a default set of plugins and a default set of config overrides.
 Rubocop's defaults are usually top notch, but there are a few areas where the cops might be considered a little too pedantic and/or strict.
 This gem attempts to find a